 For College Students

-Survivor is a large group program that meets for one hour on designated weeks during each semester.
+Survivor is an extensive group program that meets for one hour on designated weeks each semester.
 During Survivor time, students participate in games and music and listen to various speakers.
 Free food is provided at the end of each Survivor.
 The focus of Survivor is to provide a time for students to fellowship with other students and adults and learn more about God.
 All students are shown acceptance.
-The date, time and location of Survivor programs are announced at the beginning of each semester.
+The date, time, and location of Survivor programs are announced at the beginning of each semester.

 Bible studies are offered several times each week at various locations.
 Students are invited to attend one or more based on their needs and schedules.